oscj/rand-stock/README.md

 ## rand-stock

-A random stock selector dedicated to the [r/wallstreetbets](https://reddit.com/r/wallstreetbets) community
+A random stock selector originally dedicated to the [r/wallstreetbets](https://reddit.com/r/wallstreetbets) community

-[1k+ upvotes on r/stocks](https://www.reddit.com/r/stocks/comments/k18aya/random_stocks/) but only 3 stars on GitHub
+[1k+ upvotes on r/stocks](https://www.reddit.com/r/stocks/comments/k18aya/random_stocks/) but only 5 stars on GitHub

 -------
 Have you ever wanted to start investing but couldn't decide what stock to pour your life savings in to?
 Then rand-stock is the product for you.
 Using advanced proprietary algos,rand-stock recommends* a great stock for you to invest in.
 You will never have to conduct market analysis again with this product.